Is juicing actually bad for you?

 This makes sense, because the general consensus is that if you deny yourself foods you crave then eventually you will cave and binge – so moderation is key.

 Are you ready to ditch the boring detoxes and create healthy habits for life? – here’s how.
-This one diet swap will help you look and feel more youthful and here’s how to lose your mental weight before summer.
+This one diet swap will help you look and feel more youthful and here’s how to lose your mental weight to start 2021 full of joy.

 We’d love to know your thoughts… Let us know if you’re a fan of the juicing craze or if you tried it and didn’t like it…